Insight into anxiety

 These cover a range of treatments, including yoga and homeopathy.
 Some people find these help them to relax, but alone they may alleviate the symptoms of anxiety.
 It is important that you discuss complementary treatments with your doctor and let him/her know if you are using any and the results.

-If you are registered with a GP in Peterborough, Cambridgeshire, Wansford or Oundle, you can access the Psychological Wellbeing Service via self-referral or through your GP.
+If you are registered with a GP in Peterborough, Cambridgeshire, Huntingdon or Fenland, you can access this service via self-referral or through your GP.
 Call 0300 300 0055.
 Lines are open from 9am to 5pm, Monday to Friday, excluding Bank Holidays. it offers a range of support to help you make changes in your life to improve your wellbeing and to help you cope with stress, anxiety and depression.
 This includes self-help reading materials, guided self-help (both over the telephone and face-to-face), one-to-one therapies.

 First Response Service